 About IISG

-The IISG aims to improve collective efficiency of security actions and actors in the WB and as such support the European perspective of the region.
+The IISG aims to improve the collective efficiency of security actions and actors in the WB and as such support the European perspective of the region.

 One of the main outcomes of the IISG process is to map the needs of the Western Balkans and the corresponding responses by IISG members in all three IISG Pillars: